 EV X: $ 1; X RRND 1 4 // yup, groovier than PROB 50:

-X and do stuff, not much else to it.
+In the grand scheme of things, this is dastardly simple: every X times, change X and do stuff, not much else to it.
 But, my mind exploded.
 I could keep the groovy clocking within Teletype and have a typical clock keeping other things in steady check within a patch.
 I managed to have my cake and eat it too in terms of generative scripting and delay clocking.
 It was a revelation to me.